113ll3/Ibmclouddocscli/reference/bluemix_cli/extend_cli.md

 ## Install a plug-in locally

-  Use command `bluemix plugin install LOCAL_FILE_NAME` to install a plugin-in binary in your local machine, for example
+Use the `bluemix plugin install LOCAL_FILE_NAME` command to install a plugin-in binary on your local machine.
+For example:

   ```
   $ bluemix plugin install ./auto-scaling-darwin-amd64-0.2.2